akiradeveloper/msgpack-nim/README.md

 ## Todo

 * Implement Messagepack-RPC
-* Implement nim object to/from Msg object translation (but I am a bit skeptical about this idea of mapping nim object to Msg object)
+* Implement Nim object to/from Msg object translation (but I am a bit skeptical about this idea of mapping Nim object to Msg object)
-* Performance evaluation
+* Evaluate performance and scalability
 * Talk with offical Ruby implementation
 * Don't repeat yourself: The code now has too much duplications.
 Using templates?